junosan/Sibyl/README.md

 ## Block diagram
-The operations of data collection, modeling, training, backtesting, and live-trading are summarized in the following diagram.
+The procedure for data collection, modeling, training, backtesting, and live-trading are summarized in the following diagram.

 <img src="readme/block_diagram.png" width="640"/>